Zhang-Kevin16/CPEN442-Mining-Windows/README.md

 # Introduction
 A program that mines CPEN442 coin.
 It uses CUDA to compute SHA256 hashes and then sends the computed coin blob to the server.
+See https://blogs.ubc.ca/cpen442/assignments/coin-mining-contest/ for details

 # Requirements
 A NVIDIA GPU.